Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-A cop stopped Jayesh for speeding.
-When he realized what he had done, the cop wrote himself a ticket for Contempt of Jayesh.
+Jayesh once played a game of Russian roulette with a fully-loaded gun.
+He won.

-Updated on: [13/3/2025]
+Updated on: [14/3/2025]
 <!-- #jokeEnd -->